spiersmm/CMSC-355-Donation-App/Sprint2/Sprint2Backlog.md

     - As a donor, I want to be able to log in to my account so that I can donate items
   - Browse Items
     - As a recipient, I want to be able to see what items have been posted, so that I can find what items I need
+  - Edit Post
+    - As a donor, I want to be able to edit my item posts, so that recipients can have accurate information about my items